dyoung1224/Daphnia_Rotational_Dynamics_Analysis/README.md

 ## Research Background

-This code was developed for an undergraduate research project at **CUNY Queens College** under the supervision of **Dr. Sebastian Alvarado**.
+This code was developed for an undergraduate research project at **CUNY Queens College** under the supervision of **Dr. Oleg Kogan** (Physics Department) and **Dr. Sebastian Alvarado** (Biology Department).
 The goal of the project is to investigate **behavioral and rotational trends** in Daphnia in response to environmental stimuli, using computational analysis and motion tracking.

 This script represents the second step of the analysis pipeline, following the extraction of `.csv` motion data from the raw TREX `.npz` tracking files.